Nike-Inc/aws-scale/readme.md

 github page to make any feature requests!
 Below are some of my next targets:

 * Add Kinesis stream scaling.
-* Add scale progress mode.
-This allows you to scale a set of resources while aws-scale polls each resource and notifies you when all resources are finished scaling (and therefore ready for you to work on).

 ### Change Log